 Can Amazon evolve into social enterprise?

-Research into companies like Wal-Mart prove that sustainable practice can feed the bottom line.
-A thorough analysis of quantitative and qualitative benchmarks helped me see the system from a bird's eye view.
-Can a shared value business model is economically viable as well as ethically innovative?
+Research into companies like WalMart & Whole Foods (now acquired by Amazon) showed that sustainable practice can feed the bottom line.
+A thorough analysis of quantitative and qualitative benchmarks helped me see the system from a bird'seye view.
+Can a shared value business model be economically viable as well as ethically innovative?

 Keep production and commerce